 The amendments apply to annual reporting periods beginning on or after January 1, 2024.
 Earlier adoption is permitted.
-The REIT is assessing the potential impact of the amendments, however does not expect them to have a material impact on the REIT's consolidated financial statements.
+Starting January 1, 2024 upon adoption of the Amendments to IAS 1, the Class B units will be reclassed from non-current liabilities to current liabilities on the consolidated statement of financial position and will be applied retrospectively to the comparative period.